 Order a set for the number of people you’re feeding and he takes care of the rest—including the beautiful, flower-adorned presentation.
 There are single ($20) and double sets ($44), which are more basic “regular dinners” for one or two, mostly sushi rolls.
 The fiesta set ($70; 3-4 people) is an upgrade that includes a mix of everything: rolls, nigiri, and sashimi.
 Beyond that, there’s a special set for celebrations that’s a bit pricier, and separate nigiri and sashimi sets for the serious raw fish lovers among us.

 Since October, Macia San has been back at Sushi Nakazawa Monday through Thursday, and continues to run Sushi Fella Friday through Sunday.
-He’s not ready to open his own restaurant—for now, he’s happy to serve his growing list of loyal regular clients.
+Unfortunately for those of us in Queens, he’s recently announced he’s leaving New York soon, so he’s running Sushi Fella only through the end of August 2021.
 Find him on Instagram at Sushi Fella, and get your orders in (via direct message or the WhatsApp link in his bio) before Thursday for the weekend.
 Sushi Fella is takeout-only from 87th Street and 35th Avenue in Jackson Heights.

 Mamika’s Homemade Indonesian Food